gyetvaitamas/gen-art/README.md

 ## Installation
 Please read the very detailed installation instruction on the official [openFrameworks website](https://openframeworks.cc/download/) for your OS.
 However, if you develop in VS 2017, I suggest you to use solution platform __x64__, otherwise you should download and fix the _missing FreeImage.dll_ common problem.
 It occurs only in __Win32__ mode.
 Also, disabling Automatic Precompiled Header is highly recommended on notebooks with small storage, instructions in the guide too.

+__Tip__: Easiest way to build a pre-made project (like this), just use projectGenerator.exe (of_v0.11.0_vs2017_release\projectGenerator-vs), load the project folder, click on Generate, then you can open it in VS.

 ## Usage
 __Width__